ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 #### Can I renew my trial licence?

 Possibly.
 Reach out to us if this is relevant to you.
-We're contemplating a permanently active "Apprentice Edition" with limitations on what you can do commercially, similar to SideFX Houdini Apprentice.

 <br>